pandeytapan/cpp.kata/problem_statement/w.03.orderedCounter/orderedCounter.md

 # Ground statement

-Your problem for this week is to write function named `orderedCounter`.
-You have to basically count the number of occurrences of each character and return it as a array in order of appearance.
+Your problem :lock: for this week is to write function named `orderedCounter`.
+You have to basically count the number of occurrences of each character and return it as a array in order of appearance :confused:.
 The function will take a string as the single argument and will return an array. e.g. &#x1F447;

 ```